-An experience letter is a certificate issued by the employer for which the employee has worked.
+An experience letter is a certificate that an employer issues for which the employee has worked.
 The letter is issued at the end of employment and acts as a document of validation of the position held and duration of employment for an employee when seeking their next opportunity.
 An experience certificate is a valuable document for employees’ growth and future prospects.

-An experience letter acts as a proof of employees’ past experience, where they worked, tenure of their duration and the designation held, and is valuable when seeking other opportunities.
+An experience letter acts as a proof of employees’ past experience, where they worked.
+It includes tenure of their duration and the designation held, and is valuable when seeking other opportunities.
 Moreover, the implications of an experience letter are far greater than just helping one secure the next job.
-An experience certificate is needed,
+You need an experience certificate is needed,

 - when applying for a Visa for countries such as the UK, Australia, and even in the US, an experience certificate will be required to validate your employment history.

-- when applying for higher studies, especially MBA, the college might require an experience certificate or reference letter (a detailed version of experience letter) to process an application.
+- when applying for higher studies, the college might require an experience certificate or reference letter to process an application.

 What Should An Experience Letter Contain?

-- Recipient: An experience letter may be written to a particular individual or be addressed as “Whomsoever It May Concern.”
+- Recipient: You can write an experience letter while addressing as “Whomsoever It May Concern.”

-- Date of issue: It’s important to mention the date of issuing the experience certificate, so as to seem legitimate and indicate the end of employment.
+- Date of issue: It’s important to mention the date of issue to seem legitimate and indicate the end of employment.

-- Introduction: The introductory paragraph is generally kept short, two to three sentences at max.
+- Introduction: The introductory paragraph is generally short, with two to three sentences at max.
 And, must include the employee’s full name, the designation he/she held and the tenure of their employment.

 - Body: The body contains the main essence of the experience letter.
-In this section, you must highlight your employees’ achievements in your organization during the tenure of employment and the qualities of your employee that made him/her a good team player.
-Also, this section is your chance to give your appreciation to the employee for all the hard work he/she has put in.
+In this section, you must highlight your employees’ achievements in your organization during the tenure of employment.
+You should also mention the qualities of your employee that made him/her a good team player.
+Also, in this section you can appreciate your employee for all the hard work he/she has put in.
 So, go on using those flowery adjectives in the body of your certificate and make your employee feel delighted as they bid adieu.
 Most importantly, it’s necessary to keep the body of the letter precise and direct.

-- Conclusion: Time to close your letter with wishing your departing employee all the best for their future endeavors, while also a simple mention of how the employee would be a tremendous asset to any team.
+- Conclusion: Time to close your letter with wishing your departing employee all the best for their future endeavors.

 - Authorized Signature: Now, that your letter is ready it’s necessary to get it signed by authorized personnel.
-Ideally, it could be the reporting manager signing off the experience certificate but can also be signed by the CEO & Founder (for startups & SMEs) or by the HR head.
+Ideally, it could be the reporting manager signing off the experience certificate.
+But it can also be signed by the CEO & Founder (for startups & SMEs) or by the HR head.

 To Whomsoever It May Concern